Crime Tops City’s Concerns; Majority of Voters Oppose Center City Arena

 The Emerson College Polling/PHL17 Philadelphia survey was conducted May 7-9, 2023.
 The sample of likely Democratic voters, n=600, has a margin of error (MOE), of +/- 3.9 percentage points.
 The data sets were weighted by gender, education, race, age, and 2023 turnout modeling.
 Turnout modeling is based on US Census parameters, and Pennsylvania voter registration data.

 It is important to remember that subsets based on demographics, such as gender, age, education, and race/ethnicity, carry with them higher credibility intervals, as the sample size is reduced.
 Survey results should be understood within the poll’s range of scores, and understand with a confidence interval of 95% a poll will fall outside the range of scores 1 in 20 times.

 Data was collected by contacting an Interactive Voice Response (IVR) system of landlines, cell phones via SMS-to-web, and an online panel of voters.

+This survey was conducted by Emerson College Polling and sponsored by Nexstar Media.
 All questions asked in this survey with exact wording, along with full results and cross tabulations can be found here.